irah02/irah02/README.md

 - 👋 Hi, I’m @irah02
--I'm presently a B.Tech student in VIT Chennai
+-I'm presently a masters student in Uni Bonn
-- 👀 I’m interested in custom ROMs,Distros and ML
+- 👀 I’m interested in linux and ML
 - 🌱 I’m currently learning big data
 - 💞️ I’m looking to collaborate on ML,AI and Custom ROMs
 - 📫 How to reach me blindwind02@gmail.com